 You would think that this would help you to overcome it and the next time be more motivated to complete whatever task you have to do.

-But, when your hard on yourself it actually has the opposite effect.
+But, when you're hard on yourself, it actually has the opposite effect.

 When you are actually kind to yourself, and you exhibit self-compassion… you're more likely to follow through on what you have to do in the future.